razcakappa/ip-based-login/readme.txt

 That's it.
 You're done!

 == Changelog ==

+= 1.3.7 =
+* Compatible with WordPress 4.0
+* Fixed the issue that caused error while adding IP range when there was whitespace in Start IP or End IP

 = 1.3.6 =
 * Added the users list dropdown toggle so that the plugin does not break when the site has huge list of users